Christian Clemens: Return to 1. FC Köln

 On 21 December 2016, Clemens joined 1.
 FC Köln for the second time, keeping him until 2021, where he will join up the club on 1 January 2017.

-In a friendly match against Bochum on 7 January 2017, Clemens scored in a 1–0 win.
-After the match, Clemens' performance was praised by Manager Peter Stöger.
+In a friendly match against VfL Bochum on 7 January 2017, Clemens scored in a 1–0 win.
+After the match, Clemens' performance was praised by manager Peter Stöger.
 He re-debut for the club in his second spell at 1.
 FC Köln, where he started the match, in a 0–0 draw against Mainz 05 on 22 January 2017.
 It was not until on 8 April 2017 when he scored in his second spell with the club, in a 3–2 loss against Borussia Mönchengladbach.
 Towards the end of the 2016–17 season, Clemens fought for his first team place since arriving in January and at occasions, he appeared on the substitute bench as a result.
 He went on to make fourteen appearances and scoring once for the side.

 In the 2017–18 season, Clemens missed the first two matches, due to failing to make it in the starting eleven.
 He made his first appearance of the season, where he started the match, in a 3–1 loss against Hamburger SV on 25 August 2017.
 However, he spent two months on the sideline, due to failing to make it in the starting eleven and his own injury concerns.
 It was not until on 25 October 2017 when he scored his first goal of the season, in a 3–1 win over Hertha BSC in the second round of DFB–Pokal.
 By December, he soon began to have more playing time, mostly coming on as a substitute.
-This works out as he helped the side beat Wolfsburg 1–0 to give the side their first win of the season.
+This works out as he helped the side beat VfL Wolfsburg 1–0 to give the side their first win of the season.
 Towards the end of the 2017–18 season, Clemens, once again, was plagued with injuries.
-Shortly after sustaining another injury in April, the club was ultimately relegated to 2.Bundesliga for next season.
+Shortly after sustaining another injury in April, the club was ultimately relegated to 2.
+Bundesliga for next season.
 At the end of the 2017–18 season, Clemens went on to make twenty appearances and scoring two times in all competitions.

-In the 2018–19 season, with the club playing in the 2.Bundesliga, Clemens started the season well when he set up two goals, in a 2–0 win over VfL Bochum in the opening game of the season.
-In a follow up match against Union Berlin on 13 August 2018, he scored his first goal of the season, in a 1–1 draw.
+In the 2018–19 season, with the club playing in the 2.
+Bundesliga, Clemens started the season well when he set up two goals, in a 2–0 win over VfL Bochum in the opening game of the season.
+In a follow-up match against Union Berlin on 13 August 2018, he scored his first goal of the season, in a 1–1 draw.

 Darmstadt 98

-On 15 January 2021, Köln announced that the club had agreed to release Clemens from his contract and that he would join SV Darmstadt 98 with immediate effect.
+On 15 January 2021, Köln announced that the club had agreed to release Clemens from his contract and that he would join Darmstadt 98 with immediate effect.